iiasa/Condor_run_R/README.md

 3. `Condor_run_stats.R`: analyse and plot run performance statistics.
 4. `restart_version.R`: displays the GAMS version with which a specified restart file was saved.

-The advantages of using these scripts over using the [`condor_submit`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html) directly are:
+The advantages of using these scripts over using [`condor_submit`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_submit.html) directly are:
 - Conveniently collect many files into a submit bundle.
+- Easily replicate a file tree on your submit machine to the remote scratch directory on the machine where a job is executed (execute host).
 - The submit bundle is compressed and takes less time to send to an execute host.
 - Execute hosts can cache the bundle so that it needs to be sent over only once per host instead of once per job, avoiding network contention.
 - Can monitor jobs and wait for their completion so that it becomes easy to automate handling of run output.